swimos/swim/swim-system-js/swim-core-js/@swim/dataflow/README.md

 [`@swim/streamlet`](https://www.npmjs.com/package/@swim/streamlet) dataflow
 graphs.  `@swim/dataflow` turns dynamic data structures into living documents.
-`@swim/dataflow` is written in TypeScript, but can be used from either TypeScript or JavaScript. `@swim/dataflow` is included as part of the [`@swim/core`](https://www.npmjs.com/package/@swim/core) framework.
+`@swim/dataflow` is written in TypeScript, but can be used from either TypeScript or JavaScript.  `@swim/dataflow` is part of the [`@swim/core`](https://www.npmjs.com/package/@swim/core) framework.

 ## Overview